GAGGIUINO/gaggiuino.github.io/docs/learning/wiring-basics.md

 In all installations, the steam and brew thermostats are removed and discarded.
 Kits may offer a resettable thermal fuse that will go into the steam thermostat slot as a replacement; if not included, this space remains vacant.
 Original thermal fuse is used instead and kept as it is.
 This component is crucial for safety, disconnecting the circuit if the boiler overheats.

 There is another thermal fuse in Gaggia machines - pump thermal fuse, seen in the following picture.
-Most of setups - either stock integrations or custom wirings would leave this pump as it is.
+Most of setups - either stock integrations or custom wirings would leave this pump thermal fuse as it is, just connecting cables to it.

 ![pump_thermal_fuse](https://github.com/kozikow/gaggiuino.github.io/assets/722866/9f71d390-a802-4d49-851b-3ccfa03b4536)